grajnikanth/BlockchainND_Udacity_project3/README.md

 ## Node.js Frameworks

-In this project I used the Hapi.js framworks to create the localhost server at port 8000.
+In this project I used the Hapi.js frameworks to create the localhost server at port 8000.

 ## GET endpoint